INVOKE-Solutions/crosstab-generator-v3.1/README.md

 **4. Modularize the function:**
    * Tidy up the functions for the crosstab and chart generator by putting in different modules.

-**5. Modularize the function:**
+**5. Sort the order of crosstabs table:**
-   * Tidy up the functions for the crosstab and chart generator by putting in different modules.
+   * User can choose which column to sort by name [default sorting option is sorting by value].

 ### ⚠ Attention